seedsofalternative/seedsofalternative.github.io/_posts/2024-10-08-influential-buddhist-teachers.md

 #### Lama Yeshe (1935 - 1984)

-Co-founder of Kopan monastery and FPMT.
+Co-founder of Kopan monastery in Kathmandu and the Foundation for the Preservation of the Mahayana Tradition (FPMT).

 ![Lama-Yeshe]({{ site.baseurl }}/assets/images/buddhist_teachers/Lama-Yeshe.webp)

 #### Lama Zopa Rinpoche (1945 – 2023)

-Co-founder of Kopan monastery and FPMT.
+Co-founder of Kopan monastery in Kathmandu and the Foundation for the Preservation of the Mahayana Tradition (FPMT).

 ![lama_zopa]({{ site.baseurl }}/assets/images/buddhist_teachers/lama_zopa.jpg)